 To celebrate the recent reviews from Matias and Thomas, Abubakar’s victory over his visa paperwork, and the approval Sigurd got for the ITN (which was a lot of paperwork:p) we went out for dinner and some drinks afterward.
 Sigurd chose a nice Vietnameese restaurant that set Matias on fire as he didn’t cope so well with the spicy food.

-Matias and Thomas both wrote a short review and both were accepted recently!
-Thomas wrote about his most recent findings regarding the TAS region and dug a little deeper into the repetitiveness of the TAS.
-Matias reviewed recent finding of the buehler lab, describing inheritance of epialleles.
-You’ll find both reviews in the publications section of our website.
+Matias and Thomas both wrote reviews that were accepted recently!
+Thomas wrote a short review article for Current Genetics on telomere-associated sequences (called TAS) and dug a little deeper into the repetitiveness of the TAS (something that has been largely missing in the literature).
+Matias wrote a News & Views for NSMB on a recent paper from the buehler lab on the inheritance of a ‘neutral’ epiallele.
+You’ll find both in the publications section of our website.